CarolineRamond/Mumuse/docs/store.md

     				// (map will wait until source is loaded to count features)
     uniqueKey: String, // features unique key (to avoid duplicates)
-    action: Function // action to be fired when rendered features are retrieved
+    action: Function // action to be fired when rendered features are retrieved }]
-	shouldQueryOnSource: Boolean // when set to true, mapbox will perform a querySourceFeatures()
-								 // instead of a queryRenderedFeatures() to update features }]
 ```